 \subsubsection{Observation: A Biased Search}

-Previous studies have identified classifier bias in long-tailed model training~\cite{Kang2019DecouplingRA, Nam2023DecoupledTF}.
-Similarly, in the long-tailed setting, we observe a gradual shift in the classifier during the search process.
+Previous studies have identified classifier bias in LT model training~\cite{Kang2019DecouplingRA, Nam2023DecoupledTF}.
+Similarly, we observe a gradual shift in the classifier during the network search process.
 As shown in Fig.~\ref{fig:obv}, on a balanced dataset, inter-class weight norms remain similar and show little change during the search process.
-In contrast, on long-tailed data, the differences in inter-class norms increase as the search progresses.
-Additionally, in the final epoch, the angles between weight vectors become more unevenly distributed on long-tailed data compared to balanced data.
-Such biased norms and angles may lead to a biased search, resulting in architecture favoring the head classes more.
-To address this issue, we introduce the Equiangular Tight Frame (ETF) classifier.
+In contrast, the differences in inter-class norms increase as the search progresses on LT data.
+Additionally, in the final epoch, the angles between weight vectors become more unevenly distributed on LT data compared to balanced data.
+Such biased norms and angles lead to a biased search, where head classes dominate the loss gradients, causing the learned architectures to overfit features that disproport.